icons8/lunacy-docs/docs/release-notes/index.md

 ### Features

-- Dash patterns option for lines and borders added
+- Dash patterns option for lines and borders is added
-- Added social media section to artboard presets
+- Social media section to artboard presets is added

 ### Bug Fixes

-- Ability to select locked objects fixed
+- Fixed functionality to select locked objects
 - Fixed pattern fill behavior for various pattern types
-- An error happened when clicked to the locked group fixed
+- Fixed the error caused by clicking to locked group
-- Symbol objects were converted into artboards when saved into sketch format
+- Fixed a bug related conversion of symbol objects into artboards while saving into sketch format
-- Scrollbar behavior on properties tab fixed
+- Fixed erroneous scrollbar behavior on properties tab

 ### Improvements